calipsow/react-native-starter-kit/README.md

 ## Get Started

-Jump right into building and shipping your native app by following our [**Getting Started**](./documentations/Get_Started.md).
+Jump right into building and shipping your native app by following our [**Get Started**](./documentations/Get_Started.md).
 This guide will walk you through the initial setup and get you up and running in no time.

 ## Key Features